-The BEST Sugar Cookies | with Royal Icing
+The BEST Sugar Cookies Recipe (with Royal Icing)

-Published Dec 18, 2021 Updated Jul 11, 2023
+Published Dec 18, 2021 Updated Mar 19, 2024

 This post may contain affiliate links.
 Please read our disclosure policy.

 Regardless of the season, baking and decorating sugar cookies is an unforgettable pastime.
-Bringing families together for decades, the perfect sugar cookie is a reason itself to celebrate!
-I have labored over this recipe, testing and re-testing to make sure that the fond memories I hope you create are enjoyed with delicious, scrumptious cookies, and decorated to the nines with my famous royal icing.
+Bringing families together for decades, the perfect cookie is a reason to celebrate!
+I have truly achieved the Best Sugar Cookie Recipe!

 My family has been enjoying these recipes for years, and I am so thrilled to share them with all of you!
 Decorating cookies with royal icing is just so fun and creative, and perfect for big kids, little kids, and adults too!
-Now pick up your favorite holiday cookie cutters, and get your camera ready- it’s time for cookie making!

 How to Make Sugar Cookies with Royal Icing

 The best sugar cookies don’t actually have a ton of ingredients.
 In fact, while the ingredients matter a ton, it’s the process that really counts this time.
-These sugar cookies are easy to make with a few pro tips to help you out!
-I have thought of every last detail to help you re-create this recipe like a pro in your kitchen!
-I can’t wait to see your sugar cookies with royal icing decorations in such cute holiday cookie cutter shapes!
-Make sure you tag me on Instagram or comment below so I can see your works of art!
+These chewy sugar cookies are easy to make with a few pro tips to help you out!

 Sugar Cookies

 - All-Purpose Flour: Measure the flour exactly.
 Do not pack the flour into the measuring cups.
 Instead, spoon the flour into the cup for more accurate measuring.
-When you pack it in you can get a ton of extra flour that will dry out the cookies.
+When you pack it in, you can get a ton of extra flour that will dry out the cookies.

 - Salted Butter: Use real butter, as this recipe will not work with margarine.
 Make sure the butter is softened to room temperature.
 The butter should sit out at room temp for 45 minutes to an hour before you’re ready to use it.
-Give it the fingertip test, by pressing down on the butter.
+Give it the fingertip test by pressing down on the butter.
 If it leaves an indention, you are good to go.
 If the butter comes off onto your fingers, that means it’s too soft.
-Don’t soften your butter in the microwave as this can ruin the dough.
+Don’t soften your butter in the microwave, as this can ruin the dough.

 - Egg: Let your egg come to room temperature before using it in the recipe.
 This will ensure that the ingredients combine easily in the dough.